How do I renew a domain name?

 The central domain name registry will then hold it in a non-working state for about 30 additional days.
 This is called the “redemption period”.

-During the redemption period, we can reactivate a domain name for you by notifying the central registry that the domain name was deleted by mistake.
-However, the registry charges a substantial fee for this service and requires that we submit a detailed form explaining what happened.
-We need to cover those costs, so recovering a domain name this way is expensive: it costs you $100.00 (which includes one year of domain name renewal).
+During the redemption period, we can reactivate a domain name for you by manually notifying the central registry that the domain name was deleted by mistake.
+However, the registry charges a $40.00 fee for this (in addition to the domain name renewal fee).
+Because of that, renewing a domain name during this period is usually still possible, but costs an extra $40.00.
 You can contact us to start this process.

 What happens after the redemption period?